longkai/essays/articles/2016/fast-recover-your-OS/README.md

 All done, when it comes to automation, do it without manually.

-One more thing, I recommend you install Dropbox and soft linking(``ln``) other important directory, then all of the files are syncing amazing!
+One more thing, I recommend you install Dropbox and soft linking(``ln``) other important directories, then all files are syncing amazingly!

 My backup and recover script is fairly easy as following,